A DIY Washing Machine Cleaner Made From 3 (Natural) Ingredients

 While you can use bleach to clear out your machine, natural cleaners work just as well, and any leftover residues that get onto your clothes will be a lot gentler on your skin.
 Here's Maker's step-by-step guide to scrubbing your washing machine down using a DIY blend of white vinegar, essential oils, and baking soda:

 - Begin with an empty washing machine and add about 2 cups of baking soda directly into the machine.
 This is going to gently scrub the inside and combat those stale, moldy odors that are left behind from old soap and fabric softener deposits.
 Run a large, long hot water cycle, and leave it be.

-- Next, add in 2 cups of plain white vinegar and 10 drops of an essential oil like tea tree or lavender, which help with mildew and mineral deposits and will also act as a mild disinfectant.
+- Next, add in 2 cups of plain white vinegar and 10 drops of an essential oil like tea tree or lavender, which help with mildew and mineral deposits and will also act as a mild disinfectant, where you normally put your detergent.
 Run another cycle through and set it to the longest, hottest, largest load setting you can.
 The vinegar will help break down any deposits and further remove moldy smells.

 - Once both cycles are complete, you can quickly wipe down the drum and agitator using a cotton cloth and vinegar.
 If you have any stains, try rubbing them with a paste of baking soda and water and a non-scratching sponge.
 That should remove just about everything.

 - On front-load washers, that rubber seal that runs along the edges of the machine clings on to all kinds of gross stuff.
 Dip a cotton cloth into plain white vinegar and 10 drops of your essential oil, and give yours a good wipe down.